Skip to main content

 • Live tools without a public OpenAPI row — runtime proxies an HTTP call whose method drifts from the public spec, where a sibling tool already covers the spec-declared method (e.g. generate_forecasts POSTs /api/forecast/v1/get-forecasts while get_forecast_predictions owns the GET).

-• Mutating endpoints — writes, queues, webhooks, cache refreshes, or persistent side effects.
+• mutating — writes, queues, webhooks, cache refreshes, or persistent side effects.
 Example: GET /api/aviation/v1/list-airport-delays is intentionally REST-only because the GET handler refreshes/persists airport-delay cache state; get_aviation_status exposes the already-seeded cache-backed snapshot instead.

-• Fetch-on-miss endpoints — may call paid or rate-limited upstreams when cache is cold.
-Examples: GET /api/conflict/v1/list-acled-events, GET /api/infrastructure/v1/list-service-statuses, and GET /api/supply-chain/v1/get-critical-minerals.
+• fetch-on-miss — may call paid or rate-limited upstreams when cache is cold, or accepts high-cardinality identifiers that are not cache-bundle friendly.
+Exclusion reasons must include one enforced secondary signal: high-cardinality-input, paid-upstream, or llm-cost.
+Examples: GET /api/conflict/v1/list-acled-events, GET /api/infrastructure/v1/list-service-statuses, GET /api/supply-chain/v1/get-critical-minerals, and GET /api/aviation/v1/get-flight-status.

-See the Tool catalog above for the complete list of 39 tools, or the MCP Tools Reference for per-tool details.
+See the Tool catalog above for the complete live tool registry, or the MCP Tools Reference for per-tool details.

 Prompts and resources

-In addition to the 39 tools, WorldMonitor exposes MCP prompts and resources so clients can discover common workflows and address stable data slices without inventing tool plans from scratch.
+In addition to the live tool registry, WorldMonitor exposes MCP prompts and resources so clients can discover common workflows and address stable data slices without inventing tool plans from scratch.

 Prompts